Psycho shower scene: Effects and sound design

-Saul Blass's claim to credit
+Saul Bass's claim to credit

+Saul Bass (pictured above in 1979) designed the shower scene storyboard.
+He was notably claimed to have directed the scene, which was continually disputed by Hilton A. Green, Hitchcock and Leigh.

 Aside from the cold water myth, another claim was that graphic designer Saul Bass directed the shower scene.
 This was denied by several figures associated with the film, including Leigh, who stated: "Absolutely not!
 I have emphatically said this in any interview I've ever given.
 I've said it to his face in front of other people ...
 I was in that shower for seven days, and, believe me, Alfred Hitchcock was right next to his camera for every one of those seventy-odd shots".
-Green also rebuts the claim: "There is not a shot in that movie that I didn't roll the camera for.
+Assistant director Hilton A. Green also rebuts the claim: "There is not a shot in that movie that I didn't roll the camera for.
 And I can tell you I never rolled the camera for Mr. Bass".
-Ebert, a longtime admirer of Hitchcock's work, summarily dismissed the rumor: "It seems unlikely that a perfectionist with an ego like Hitchcock's would let someone else direct such a scene".
+Ebert summarily dismissed the rumor: "It seems unlikely that a perfectionist with an ego like Hitchcock's would let someone else direct such a scene".

 Commentators such as Rebello and Bill Krohn have argued in favor of Bass's contribution to the scene in his capacity as a visual consultant and storyboard artist.
 Along with designing the opening credits, Bass is termed "Pictorial Consultant" in the credits.
 When interviewing Hitchcock in 1967, Truffaut asked about the extent of Bass' contribution, to which Hitchcock replied that in addition to the titles, Bass had provided storyboards for the Arbogast murder (which he claimed to have rejected), but made no mention of Bass' having provided storyboards for the shower scene.

-According to Krohn's Hitchcock at Work, Bass' first claim to have directed the scene was in 1970, when he provided a magazine with 48 drawings used as storyboards as proof of his contribution.
-Krohn's analysis of the production, while rebutting Bass' claims for having directed the scene, notes that these storyboards did introduce key aspects of the final scene—most notably, the fact that the killer appears as a silhouette, and details such as the close-ups of the slashing knife, Leigh's desperate outstretched arm, the shower curtain being torn off its hooks and the transition from the drain to Marion Crane's dead eye.
-Krohn notes that this final transition is highly reminiscent of the iris titles that Bass created for Vertigo.
-Krohn also notes that Hitchcock shot the scene with two cameras: one a Mitchell BNC, the other a handheld French Éclair camera that Orson Welles had used in Touch of Evil (1958).
-To create an ideal montage for the greatest emotional impact on the audience, Hitchcock shot a lot of footage of this scene that he trimmed down in the editing room.
-He even brought a Moviola on the set to gauge the footage required.
-The final sequence, which his editor George Tomasini worked on with Hitchcock's advice, however, did not go far beyond the basic structural elements set up by Bass's storyboards.